 - Balance exercises should also be introduced as the sense of balance and positioning is often decreased after tendon or ligament ruptures and if not re-gained, can lead to future injuries.
 Wobble boards (balance boards) are great for this.

-- Great care must be taken when commencing a strengthening programme.
+- You must take great care when starting strengthening exercises for an Achilles rupture.
 There is a fine line between strengthening the tendon and re-injuring it.

 - You can start strengthening exercises as soon as they can be tolerated.
 It may be a full month after the cast comes off before exercises can begin.